Chiang Mai Tour

 10:00-10:30: Hotel pickup.
 Transportation is a key element to enjoy the city and therefore we have chosen one of the most curious and typical of Chiang Mai, the Son Theo, guaranteed fun!

 11:00: Wat Phra Sing: We will arrive at the monks’ lunchtime, an interesting way to get to know their way of life.
-Then we can walk to the next temple or take the Son Theo according to the time we have that day.
+Then we will walk to the next temple or ride the Son Theo according to the time we have that day.

-12:00: Wat Chedi Luang: Apart from seeing the impressive chedi made of stone and the rest of the site, at Wat Chedi Luang we can have the opportunity to chat with the monks depending on what our English and theirs allow us to do.
+12:00: Wat Chedi Luang: Apart from seeing the impressive chedi made of stone and the rest of the site, at Wat Chedi Luang we will have the opportunity to chat with the monks.
 Be careful, they do not always want to talk!

 13:30: Food in a local restaurant.
 We will try local dishes and we recommend that you inform the guide if you can eat spicy or not.
 Drinks are not included.